AcrossForest/ISCA2023/session/6A:_ML_Accelerators_and_Scheduling/6A:_ML_Accelerators_and_Scheduling.md

 |**Time** | 2:25 PM –2:40 PM |
 |**Authors** | Jingwei Cai, Yuchen Wei, Zuotong Wu, Sen Peng, Kaisheng Ma |
 |**LocalPDF** | [PDF File](Cai%20et%20al.%20-%202023%20-%20Inter-layer%20Scheduling%20Space%20Definition%20and%20Explor.pdf) |
+* Compile Multiple layers for a Tiled Accelerator.
+* Tiled Accelerator:
+    * A tile of Accelerator cores connected with NoC.
+    * Workloads are spatially mapped into cores on this NoC.
+* Combining multiple layers will result in larger search space and potentially exposes more optimization opportunities.
+* SA Algorithm for exploration for better scalability
+* Sparsity is challenging

 # ArchGym: An Open-Source Gymnasium for Machine Learning Assisted Architecture Design